nicklutsko/nicklutsko.github.io/_posts/2018-11-17-Why-Clouds-Get-Denser-in-a-Warmer-World.md

 <p>Panel b shows the fractional changes with temperature.
 These get smaller for warmer cloud-base temperatures, again in line with the undilute model, and also get smaller with increasing entrainment.
 In other words, assuming entrainment is constant with warming, the increase in density of an entraining plume with temperature is less than for an undilute plume.</p>

 <p>So clouds get denser for the reason identified by Betts and Harshvardhan, but this increase in density is reduced by entrainment.
 A caveat is that we've assumed that all the condensed water stays in the cloud, i.e., that none of it forms rain and falls out.
 The rate at which condensed water rains out is often taken to be proportional to the cloud density, so accounting for precipitation is tricky.
-Maybe it's better to say we can expect the total condensed water $($cloud + precipitation$)$ to increase in a warmer world.</p>
+Maybe it's better to say then that we can expect the total condensed water $($cloud + precipitation$)$ to increase in a warmer world.</p>